 On the fancy end of the spectrum, there is an amazing Orchestra – one of the world’s best – and a wonderful Ballet.
 “The Speed” is Louisville’s premier art museum, which boasts an enviable collection of Rembrandts, Picassos and more.

 It’s not just the fancy stuff in Louisville’s art and music scene, though.
-Louder than Life is the largest rock music festival in the country and a four day extravaganza that attracts audiences from around the world each fall.
+Louder than Life is the largest rock music festival in the country, spanning over four days and attracting audiences from around the world.
 Forecastle Fest attracts tens of thousands of fans each summer for its unique celebration of music, art and advocacy.
 And of course, Louisville is the home of Bluegrass music, which means you can catch established performers and up and coming musicians performing all around the city year-round.

 3. Food, Glorious Food